luikyv/go-oidc/README.md

 * [`RFC 7662` OAuth 2.0 Token Introspection](https://www.rfc-editor.org/rfc/rfc7662.html)

 ## Installation
-To start using the `goidc` package in your project, install it with
+To start using the `goidc` module in your project, install it with
 ```
 go get github.com/luikymagno/goidc
 ```